freegenomics/free-genomics-www/site/content/_index.md

     the planet.
 corevalues:
   heading: Our core values
-  text: Coffee is an amazing part of human culture but it has a dark side too –
-    one of colonialism and mindless abuse of natural resources and human lives.
-    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+  text: Achieving Free Genomics is about sharing similar values on key issues and
+    expressing them in a daily life.
   list:
     - heading: Empowerment
       image: img/empowerment-img.jpg
       text: >
-        We believe that people should have control over their own bodies and access to up-to-date scientific knowledge.
-Individuals deserve of taking an active role in improving their own situation and that of their loved ones, fostering a sense of autonomy and self-efficacy.
+        We believe that people should have control over their own bodies and deserve of taking an active role in improving their own situation and that of their loved ones, fostering a sense of autonomy and self-efficacy.
     - heading: Curiosity
       image: img/curiosity-img.jpg
       text: >
         Curiosity as a driving force behind progress and the pursuit of knowledge.
-Open and impartial access to scientific achievements allows individuals to explore new paths to health and well-being, fostering innovation and growth.
+Open and impartial access to scientific achievements allows individuals to explore new paths to health and well-being, fostering innovation.
     - heading: Equal access
       image: img/equal-access-img.jpg
       text: >
-        Every person, regardless of ethnicity or social status, deserves equal access to genetic knowledge and the ability to improve their health and quality of life.
-Bridging the gap in access to scientific knowledge and healthcare resources is important.
+        Every person, regardless of ethnicity or social status, deserves equal access to genetic knowledge and the ability to improve their quality of life.
+Bridging the gap in access to scientific knowledge is important.
 applications:
   heading: Practical applications
   text: Free Genomics is not just about knowing more about oneself but also about